 2. Hosted PBX Provides Both Inbound and Outbound Calls

-A Hosted PBX phone system provides a business with both inbound and outbound calls, making it a complete business phone system.
+A Hosted PBX phone system provides Gold Coast businesses with both inbound and outbound calls, making it a complete business phone system.
 The system will replace existing phone companies and will allow employees to make a high volume of calls regardless of their location.

 3. Hosted PBX Offers More Enterprise Features

-Through Hosted PBX, a business can utilise several enterprise-grade features.
+Through Hosted PBX phone systems, Gold Coast businesses can utilise several enterprise-grade features.
 These features include call forwarding, three-way conferencing, and extension dialling to reach specific people.
-This results in increased productivity and efficiency within the business.
-A Virtual PBX system will not provide any of these features and lacks the ability for employees to use extension dialling to connect.
+This results in increased productivity and efficiency for businesses.
+A Virtual PBX system will not provide any of these features.
+Also, Virtual PBX lacks the ability for employees to use extension dialling to connect.

 5. Technology Maintenance